What Factors Explain the Drop in Disability Insurance Rolls from 2015 to 2019?

 - A strong economy accounted for about half of the drop in the incidence rate.

 - Policy changes – including a stricter process for awarding benefits on appeal – also accounted for a significant share.

 - Population aging put slight upward pressure on the incidence rate.

-- In terms of the total number on the disability rolls, the impact of aging on terminations far exceeds its impact on new awards.
+- In terms of the total number on the disability rolls, the impact of aging on terminations far exceeded its impact on new awards.

 The policy implications are:

-- The time may have come to somewhat rebalance the goals of DI from encouraging labor force participation to protecting vulnerable people.
+- With the finances of DI now on a stronger trajectory, the time may have come to somewhat rebalance the goals of DI from encouraging labor force participation to protecting vulnerable people.